Sponsored

 Through the lens of food and agriculture, this book offers new ways to understand the roots of the post-Second World War global order and the US position in it.
 Samantha Iyer traces how two former British territories and agricultural competitors of the United States, India and Egypt, became two of the largest importers of US food aid.
 She investigates the origins and consequences of the US-centric postwar food regime by examining changes in the production, distribution, and consumption of agricultural surpluses from the late nineteenth century to the early 1970s.
 Bringing together life in villages, towns, and cities with national, imperial, and international affairs, Iyer demonstrates that food aid was the expression of a changed political, economic, and ecological world that the United States did not create alone.
 Drawing on sources in Arabic, French, Urdu, and English, Agrarian Superpower is a groundbreaking comparative history of food, agriculture, and development.Review Quotes

-Agrarian Superpower is a groundbreaking study of the centrality of agriculture and food to the ascent of U.S. hegemony.
+Agrarian Superpower is a groundbreaking study of the centrality of agriculture and food to the ascent of US hegemony.
 Drawing on rare archival findings, Samantha Iyer brilliantly weaves international history, political economy, and development to reveal how food and its distribution shaped power, politics, and governance.
-At a time when hunger is weaponized as tool of annihilation, Iyer's rigorous and profound book could not be more urgent.--Sherene Seikaly, author of Men of Capital: Scarcity and Economy in Mandate Palestine
+At a time when hunger is weaponized as a tool of annihilation, Iyer's rigorous and profound book could not be more urgent.--Sherene Seikaly, author of Men of Capital: Scarcity and Economy in Mandate Palestine

 Agrarian Superpower is a landmark work of global political economy.
-Iyer's commanding ambitious sweep is matched by an empirically meticulous mapping of the geographies of power (geopolitical, ecological, and social) that remade agrarian capitalism across the US, Egypt and India.
-A tour de force!--Manu Goswami, coeditor of Political Imaginaries in Twentieth Century India
+Iyer's commanding ambitious sweep is matched by an empirically meticulous mapping of the geographies of power (geopolitical, ecological, and social) that remade agrarian capitalism across the US, Egypt, and India.
+A tour de force!--Manu Goswami, coeditor of Political Imaginaries in Twentieth-Century India

 About the Author